Lp-Francois/scrapper/README.md

 1. MongoDB

-The scrapped is intented to send the scrapped data to a mongoDB database.
+The scrapper is intented to send the scrapped data to a mongoDB database.
 Change the `.env.example` file to `.env` and adapt the URL to your needs (username, password, domain name, port, database name).

 The url is following this scheme : `mongodb://USERNAME:PASSWORD@DOMAIN_NAME:PORT/DB_NAME`